Barry Popkin: The World is Fat

 In 2009, Popkin's book The World is Fat was published by Avery Publishing.
 In the book, Popkin contends that the rising rates of obesity around the world are due to several different factors, including globalization, technology, and the fact that people now eat more often and in more places than they did before.
 He also cites the fact that humans have a tendency to enjoy eating foods containing large amounts of sugar and fat as another contributor to the obesity epidemic.

 The book was described by Fuchsia Dunlop as "a concise, lucid overview of how the human diet has gone awry in the last half-century."

 Personal life

-Popkin was a partner of Anne-Linda Furstenberg, a former professor of social work at UNC-Chapel Hill for 16 years, until she died in 2002.
-With a previous wife he had a son, Matt.
+Popkin was a partner of Anne-Linda Furstenberg, a professor of social work at UNC-Chapel Hill for 16 years, until she died in 2002.
+With a previous wife he had a son.
 He is currently a partner of Cay Stratton, formerly advisor to the UK government on youth and young adult employment and currently senior fellow at MDC, a nonprofit focusing on southern poverty issues.